 Considering the Cost

-The cost for an executive coach depends on the person’s level of expertise and experience.
+The cost for an executive or business coach depends on the person’s level of expertise and experience.
 Reports show that the rates range from $300-$3,500 per hour.
 When considering the cost, think about the cost of having weak leaders as compared to the profit of having strong leaders and you will realize the difference is priceless.